Sam Tomkins: Matt Bowen a 'great replacement', says Pat Richards

-Tomkins' departure was confirmed after months of speculation regarding his future in Super League.
+Tomkins' departure was confirmed after regarding his future in Super League.

 Wayne Scurrah, chief executive of New Zealand Warriors, said Monday's announcement ended a four-month pursuit for his signature, with the NRL club even flying Tomkins' mother to Auckland to help seal the deal.

 "We brought his mum over and gave her a great time," said Scurrah.